Matthew 27:53: Content

-For a collection of other versions see BibleHub Matthew 27:53

 Analysis

 These verses see the resurrection of "many" saints, and their appearance in the city where they are seen by "many."
 The concern that Biblical scholars have had for centuries with this story, is that these momentous events are mentioned nowhere else.
 Not only are they not noticed by any contemporary non-Christian sources, but none of the other gospel writers mentions this occurring.
-The author of Matthew gives no further details himself about this event.
-No reaction to these events is described, nor does he mention what happened to the saints after their appearance.
-Nolland speculates as to what happened after to the risen saints.
-He considers it unlikely that they simply returned to the grave after a brief time among the living, he also does not think it likely that the saints resumed their normal lives on Earth.
-Thus Nolland feels that Matthew probably imagines the saints being translated directly to heaven after a short time on Earth, similar to Elijah.

-The text also makes no note on why there is a two-day delay between the opening of the tombs upon Jesus' death, and the saints' appearance in the city only after Jesus' resurrection.
-If these events only happen two days hence, why are they mentioned here and not with the miraculous events of the resurrection at Matthew 28:2?
+The text also makes no note of why there is a two-day delay between the opening of the tombs upon Jesus' death and the saints' appearance in the city only after Jesus' resurrection.
+If these events only happen two days hence, why are they mentioned here and not with the miraculous events of the resurrection in Matthew 28:2?
 Some later manuscripts have "after their resurrection" rather than "his," rearranging the timeline.
 Schweizer speculates that this verse contains an ancient correction to Matthew's original manuscript.
 Theologically Jesus had to be the first person resurrected, so Schweizer believes the wording of this verse was switched to ensure the saints only rose after Jesus.

 Most modern scholars thus do not consider these events to be historical.
 Bultmann refers to them as "pure novelistic motifs."
 Hagnar states that these events make more theological than historical sense.
 Brown comments that the strength of this part of the narrative is "atmosphere, not details."
 There have been attempts to reconcile this verse with other sources.
 One proposition is that by the "holy city" Matthew is not referring to Jerusalem, but rather to heaven.
 The saints thus appeared only in heaven, explaining why no other source makes note of this event.
-Most scholars reject this understanding, as "holy city" has referred to Jerusalem throughout Matthew's gospel (such as at Matthew 4:5).
+Most scholars reject this understanding, as "holy city" has referred to Jerusalem throughout Matthew's gospel (such as in Matthew 4:5).
 The theory also fails to explain what is meant when Matthew states they were "seen by many."
+Others also note that the Biblical text does not explicitly tell how these resurrected saints appeared and to whom, along with how they disappeared.
+Thus, one cannot draw a definitive conclusion from the text.
+Nolland, however, speculates that the saints were translated directly to heaven after a short time on Earth, similar to Elijah.